What is The Jatharagni: The Digestive Fire

 In Ayurveda, there are several ways to strengthen Jatharagni and restore balance.
 Here are a few methods that can help:

-Eating According to Your Dosha: Ayurveda recommends customizing your diet according to your dosha (Vata, Pitta, or Kapha).
+Eating According to Your Dosha: Ayurveda recommends customising your diet according to your dosha (Vata, Pitta, or Kapha).
 For example, if you have a Pitta constitution, avoid spicy and oily foods that can aggravate your digestive fire.

 Herbs and Spices: Certain Ayurvedic herbs, such as ginger, cumin, fennel, and turmeric, can help stimulate Jatharagni and improve digestion.
 A warm cup of ginger tea or a pinch of cumin with meals can work wonders for digestive health.